hansarneh/log-scanner/README.md

 # Fair Scanner

-A production-ready React Native app for the Zebra MC2200 Android device, designed for trade fairs to scan EAN barcodes, build orders, and export CSV files with email delivery.
+A production-ready React Native app designed for trade fairs to scan EAN barcodes, build orders, and export CSV files with email delivery.

 ## Features